-This set, which I acquired from a reputable magic dealer, are not only of the proper proportions, but also the appropriate quality and (importantly), weight.
-They were a value in that the set also came with a chop cup and shell.
+This set, which I acquired from a reputable magic dealer, is not only of the proper proportions, but also the appropriate quality and (importantly), weight.
+They were a value in that the set also came with a Chop Cup and shell.

 Ultimately, the routine is the key to a satisfying Cups and Balls performance.
 With so much material available from some of the greatest practitioners of this trick, it can feel intimidating and overwhelming to assemble a routine to present professionally.
 But one (namely I) must also remember that along with the trick’s formidable history, the Cups and Balls is also a continually evolving magic organism with slights, moves, and handlings being tinkered with and improved by magicians both professional and amateur all over the world.
 A deck of cards, another classic magic instrument, is similar in that respect.

 After a few weeks, I’m pleased to have a first draft of a routine that seems to fit Smallini’s persone and is fun to perform.
 I decided early on that the props must work together in tandem with the figure of Smallini (myself).
 As the cups and I are approximately the same height, it appears as if the tiny magician is directing the action as the cups (and he) are being moved around on the stage.